Cigars 101

 Suffice it to say, if you’ve ever entertained the idea of organically growing your own tobacco, or other plants, for that matter, How To Grow Your Own Tobacco is “the bible.”

 Describe a leaf reserved for the cigar wrapper.
-You mentioned it has to be perfect:
+You mentioned it has to be perfect.

-A cigar grade leaf has to be harvested when ripe with no puncture wounds or holes from insects or handling.
+Ray French: A cigar grade leaf has to be harvested when ripe with no puncture wounds or holes from insects or handling.
 The best will tend to come from the upper part of the plants – and are usually the healthiest in terms of color.
 To put it frankly – they’re the best looking leaves on the plant.
 Thin veins are also a desirable characteristic.

 After the drying and curing process is complete, you will select the best leaves to be used as wrappers.
 Again, these are leaves without holes.
 Another standout characteristic: these leaves have flexibility.
 Once you identify leaves that will make wrappers, store them a little on the moist side.
 Professional cigar makers store in a special sealed tin to maintain flexibility right up until they are needed.